JavierusTk/StringVisualizer/README.md

-Visualiser for delphi to show strings 'as is'.
+Visualiser for Delphi to show strings 'as is'.

 - Can show very large strings (larger - slower).
 - Can copy to clipboard.